RavenousLegs

 Women working in tea gardens in Bir, Himachal Pradesh

-Bir is a completely non-commercialised village.
-It had only small shops providing with the basic stuff.
-This place taught me how to live without the brands I was used to.
-I had to drive 15 kms to Jogindernagar to sometimes satisfy my craving for Pani-Puri (Golgappe)..
+Bir is a completely non-commercialized village with only small shops that provided basic necessities.
+This place taught me how to live without the brands I was accustomed to.
+Sometimes, I had to drive 15 kilometers to Jogindernagar to satisfy my craving for Pani-Puri (Golgappe).

 Small shops for basics in Bir, Himachal Pradesh